 CSB Undergraduate and Graduate Level Internship Opportunities

 Important notice!
-Currently all internship positions are full for spring 2015.
-Applications for Summer and Fall 2015 practicum and internship placements are currently being accepted.
-The deadline for applying for counseling, psychology, social work clinical internships is March 15, 2015.
+Applications are now being accepted for practicum and internship for summer 2016 and Fall 2016-Spring 2017 clinical placements.
 Currently due to capacity there are no residency placements at this time.

-There are two tracks for internships with the CSB.
-All students will become a part of a multidisciplinary treatment team at their placement site.
-Learning opportunities will be based on the requirements of the student’s academic or credentialing program, the student’s prior experience, and the focus of the treatment program.
-Learning opportunities may include:
+All students interns will become a part of a multidisciplinary treatment team at their placement site.
+Learning opportunities will be based on the requirements of the student’s academic or credentialing program, the student’s prior experience, and the focus of the program.
+Learning opportunities for clinical internships may include:

-- conducting individual, group, and family treatment sessions,
+- Conduct individual, group, and family counseling or psychotherapy.

-All students will be provided with at least one experienced on-site supervisor who has the credentials required by the school or credentialing board to provide qualified clinical supervision.
+All students will be assigned an on-site supervisor who has the credentials required by the school or credentialing board to provide qualified clinical supervision.

 Most placements are available Monday through Friday, during regular working hours.
 There are very few placements which can accommodate students in the evening, and even those will usually require that the student put in at least several hours one day per week.
 Some placements may require some evening hours.

-- Once a student is accepted for a placement, he/she will meet with VIVA Program staff to complete application and background check paperwork.
-References, background checks and other clearance processes must be completed before an applicant can be accepted into the CSB.
+- Once a student is given a conditional office for a placement, he/she will meet with VIVA Program staff to complete background check and onboarding paperwork.
+Conditional offers given based upon satisfactory completion and results of all required references, background checks, and TB screenings.